Last updated 28 May 2026

 Tulane Equivalency: POLC 2300

-Tulane General Education Category: Social/Behavioral Sciences, Global Perspectives
+Social/Behavioral Sci Global Perspectives

 This course analyses the basic setting, structure and dynamics of world politics with emphasis on current global problems, practices and processes.
 In doing so, it introduces the major theoretical approaches to international politics, and uses theory as a methodological tool for analyzing sources of change and causes of conflict and/or cooperation in the global arena.